National Trust Properties – Devon

 A rare survivor, this medieval fortress with high curtain walls, towers and a portcullis, set in a landscape of rolling hills and orchards, is a bewitching mixture of romance and history.

-Home for nearly 600 years to the Gilbert family, including Sir Humphrey Gilbert – half-brother to Sir Walter Raleigh.
+Home for nearly 600 years to the Gilbert family, including Sir Humphrey Gilbert – a half-brother to Sir Walter Raleigh.

 Castle Drogo